Devel-E/Devel-E/README.md

 Welcome to my Github profile.
 Have a look around!
-If you're intrested in more about me check out my website(https://develijah.github.io)although most of my projects will be found here.
+If you're intrested in more about me check out my website(https://develijah.github.io) although most of my projects will be found here.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=develijah&show_icons=true&theme=merko)